DysregulatedImmuneProfile/DIP/README.md

 - For non-coding users, a **Shiny web application** is also included — just upload your Excel file and get results instantly.

 For questions, licensing, or commercial use, contact: 📧 E.H.A.
 Michels – e.h.michels@amsterdamumc.nl and T. van der Poll - t.vanderpoll@amsterdamumc.nl
-If you use this package, please cite: Michels, E.H.A.
-(2024). xxxxx [Software].
-DOI/Repository Link (if applicable)
+If you use this package, please cite: Michels, E. H. A., Dequin, P.-F., Butler, J. M., et al. (2026).
+Quantifying immune dysregulation in pneumonia and sepsis with a parsimonious machine-learning model: A multicohort analysis across care settings and reanalysis of a hydrocortisone randomised controlled trial.
+The Lancet Respiratory Medicine.
+Advance online publication. https://doi.org/10.1016/S2213-2600(25)00429-1

 ---